ntoll/ntoll.github.io/posts/offas-dyke-3.md

-This morning, after a good night's sleep and a lovely relaxed breakfast we decided to drive back to Hay-on-Wye and look around... with both of us being avid readers, the thought of all the books shops, for which Hay is so famous, was a real draw.
+This morning, after a good night's sleep and a lovely relaxed breakfast we decided to drive back to Hay-on-Wye and look around... with both of us being avid readers, the thought of all the book shops, for which Hay is so famous, was a real draw.

 Yet, within minutes of our arrival we could see yesterday's taxi driver was